albarji/ballmatro/README.md

 After determining the poker hand that has been played, the total score is computed in three steps.

 **Step one**: the number of chips and value of the multiplier are initialized with the corresponding values of the played hand.
+If an Invalid Hand was obtained, the process stops and a final score of 0 is returned.

 **Step two**: the specific cards used to build the poker hand are checked in order (from left to right), as they can increase the chips of the played hand:
-* Cards with ranks from 2 to 10 add the same value in chips as their number.
+* Cards with ranks from 2 to 10 add a value chips equal as their rank value.
 * Face cards (J, Q, K) are valued 10 chips.
 * An ace (A) is valued 11 chips.

 If any played card has a modifier, it will also affect the number of chips or the multiplier:
-* [+] Bonus cards: +30 chips (on top of those awarded normally by the card).
+* `+` Bonus cards: +30 chips (on top of those awarded normally by the card rank).
-* [x] Mult card: +4 multiplier.
+* `x` Mult card: +4 multiplier.

 **Step three**: the total number of chips is multiplied by the value of the multiplier, producing the final score.